unitaryfund/mitiq/docs/mep/0001-feature-proposal-symmetry.md

 ## Abstract
 ---

-Add symmetry-based quantum error mitigation methods, which have appeared in the literature, such as
+Add a subpackpage with symmetry-based quantum error mitigation methods, which have appeared in the recent literature, enabling also new techniques to be devised with Mitiq.

 ## Motivation and Scope